kendryte/k230_docs/en/01_software/pc/ISP_tuning/K230_ISP_Image_Tuning_Guide.md

 1. Manually adjust the range of the orange box (near the white area) and the black box (all identified as white points in the black box) through the button in the red frame area, and adjust the range of the black box to include all the selected white points of the light source, as shown in the figure.
 Save the data and, if the test fails, resize the polygon.

    ![image-20230822164058879](../../../../zh/01_software/pc/ISP_tuning/images/15.png)

+#### 2.5.3 calibration of AWB parameter K_Factor

+In the AWB algorithm, the judgement for outdoor environment is: Exp*K_Factor <=0.12 (Exp is exposure).

+For example, take 2000 lux as the ambient illumination segmentation point for the outdoor and transition, obtain the exposure value (ET \* gain) corresponding to this illumination and calculate: K_Factor=0.12/(ET \* gain).

 ### 2.6 Noise Calibration